-P. Anthony Sammi, a Global Vice Chair of Latham & Watkins’ Intellectual Property Litigation Practice, is a first-chair litigator who handles complex, high-profile intellectual property matters at the trial and appellate levels.
+P. Anthony Sammi, a Global Vice Chair of Latham & Watkins’ Intellectual Property Litigation Practice, and Vice Chair of the Technology Industry Group, is a first-chair litigator who handles complex, high-profile intellectual property matters at the trial and appellate levels.

 Mr. Sammi represents clients in high-stakes, ground-breaking intellectual property matters at both the trial and appellate level.
 His status as a go-to trial lawyer for some of the most high-profile tech clients in the industry is a testament to both his impressive track record and his effective and aggressive case strategies.